beniwtv/vr-streaming-overlay/README.md

 License
 -------
 The overlay is licensed under the MIT license model.
-See credits for additional third-party licenses.
+See [3rd-party-licenses.md](3rd-party-licenses.md) for additional third-party licenses.

 How to get help
 ---------------